Leriatod/CPP/README.md

-Web app for estimating the value of used cars according to their attributes (Producer, Model, etc.).
+Web app for estimating the value of used cars according to their attributes (Model, horsepower, manufacture year, etc.).
 Neural network is used as a machine learning model for price evaluation.
 Cars data for neural network training has been collected from secondary web resources for selling autos in Ukraine.

 Technologies used: